This is another research article in the Understanding Men Blog that answers the question of who are the marrying kind of men.

 Ladies, there are some important clues here.

-Be discerning and find out what any serious partner is offering you.
+Be discerning in looking for the right one and find out what any serious contender is offering you.
 Remember that you deserve a loving commitment.